XiaoChao369/Xiao-et-al-2023-age-semen-models/README.md

 # Xiao-et-al-2023-age-semen-models

-Three models for age estimation from semen using sperm-specific age-related CpG markers
+Final models for age estimation from semen using sperm-specific age-related CpG markers

 Accurate age estimation from semen has the potential to significantly narrow down the pool of unidentified suspects in sexual assault investigations.
-In a study, we trained three models using methylation data of 21 sperm-specific age-related CpG (AR-CpG) markers in 253 sperm DNA samples (22 years to 67.19 years).
-Given that these methylation data are generated using two methylation SNaPshot assays, designated as panel I and panel II, we named these three models as panel-I model, panel-II model, and two-panels model, respectively.
+In a study, we trained seven models using methylation data of 21 sperm-specific age-related CpG (AR-CpG) markers in 253 sperm DNA samples (ages 22 years to 67.19 years).
+Given that these methylation data are generated using two methylation SNaPshot assays, designated as panel I and panel II, we named three of these models as panel I model, panel II model, and panels I & II model, respectively.
+Additionally, we also provided four other simplified models, named 3-CpG model, 5-CpG model, 9-CpG model, and 14-CpG model, respectively.

-The following steps are outlined to demonstrate the functionality of these three models.
+The following steps are outlined to demonstrate the functionality of these seven models.
 These models are to be used with methylation data generated using methylation SNaPshot assays.

 ## Download files
-Before starting, download files required to run the three models:
+Before starting, download files required to run the seven models:
 ```
 # https://github.com/XiaoChao369/Xiao-et-al-2023-age-semen-models
 ```